medvedevgroup/internal/serverinfo.md

 * Connect to PSU VPN (as of 4/12/18, the vpn address was vpn.its.psu.edu and the "Group" was ISPtoPSU.
 * ssh into the host `cse-cbmedg01.psu.edu`
 * Your username/password are your PSU access account.

+## Using the server
+* Your home directory has a 2 Gb quota.
+Use it to to store anything is a priority for being backed up.
+* Use `/resesarch/<username>/` for other storage.

 ## Snapshot backups